Skip to Content

 Key results

-This increase is almost entirely down to the designation of inshore and offshore marine sites.
-The extent of protected areas on land has increased by 8,613 hectares since 2017.
+This increase is almost entirely down to the designation of inshore and offshore marine protected areas (MPAs).
+The extent of protected areas on land has increased by 8.411 hectares since 2018.

-The percentage of features, or area, of Areas or Sites of Special Scientific Interest (A/SSSIs) in favourable or unfavourable-recovering condition increased from 67% in 2005, to 87% in 2016, and then decreased slightly to 76% in 2022 (Figure C1ii).
-The proportion of features or area of land in unfavourable-recovering condition (the light blue part of Figure C1ii) has increased from 14% in 2005 to 31% in 2022.
+The proportion of Areas or Sites of Special Scientific Interest (A/SSSIs) in favourable condition or in an unfavourable condition but recovering, has increased from 67% in 2005 to 84% in 2023, with little overall change since 2011 (Figure C1ii).
+However, the proportion of A/SSSIs in unfavourable-recovering condition (Figure C1ii) has increased during this period from 14% in 2005 to 31% in 2023.
 These changes reflect improved management of sites, but may also be affected by a greater number of sites/features having been assessed over time.
-The 2022 data include new information from Wales which was previously not available, therefore the graph shows results both with and without those data, and a discontinuity in the geographic scope of the graph.
-Including the Welsh data changes the 2022 figures from 45% favourable to 44% favourable, and 35% unfavourable-recovering to 31% unfavourable-recovering (the total change is therefore 80% to 76%).
+The 2022 and 2023 data include new information from Wales which was previously not available, therefore the graph shows results both with and without those data, and a discontinuity in the geographic scope of the graph.

 1. The boundary between protected areas on land and at sea is mean high water (mean high water springs in Scotland).
 Coastal sites in the indicator are split between ‘on land’ and ‘at sea’ if they cross the mean high water mark.
 At-sea extent includes offshore marine protected areas out to the limit of the UK continental shelf.
 The area of UK sea is calculated at 88.543 million hectares.